Xela3026/workflows-docs/docs/workflows.md

 <div className="dubheader">TXT</div>

 Returns `{{memory.record}}` as an array.
 Each line of the file is stored as a whole string.
 Each of these strings is stored in the array and separated by the "delimiter" defined earlier.
-An example txt file with "delimiter": ",":
+An example txt file with `"delimiter": ","`:

 ```txt
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus rhoncus magna congue ornare lacinia.
 Sed vitae orci vitae dolor ultrices ultricies.
 ```